Note

 Import an API to your API Management instance.
 For example steps, see Tutorial: Use the API Management Extension for Visual Studio Code to import and manage APIs.

-- This feature uses the built-in (service-level) all-access subscription (display name "Built-in all-access subscription") for debugging.
+Policy debugging uses the built-in (service-level) all-access subscription (display name "Built-in all-access subscription").
+You must be a service owner to use this subscription.

 Warning